rzdhop/KNX-Communication-Analyser/README.md

 ## About

-**KNX-Communication-Analyser is a Wireshark-like KNX network frame analyzer for KNX objects**, like blinds, lighting, heating, air conditioning, and even door communication connected devices using the KNX network.
+**KNX-Communication-Analyser is a Wireshark-like network frame analyzer for KNX objects**, like blinds, lighting, heating, air conditioning, and even door communication connected devices using the KNX network.
 The program is written in C++.

 ## Features